• Recovery stories

 With only two weeks left, I started to open up and to finally feel liberated.
 That’s when my real recovery began!
 I accepted my illness and started building the foundations for living in recovery.

-My name is Edwin and I’m an alcoholic.
+My name is Edwin and I’m addicted to alcohol.

 On 27 December 2020, I was discharged.
 I was really happy to be home again, but after a few days, I almost felt like crawling back to the rehab centre, my safe haven.
 Obviously, that wasn’t an option.
 I managed on my own, thanks to the tools I’d been given during treatment.
 I kept pushing forward with guidance and support meetings, opening up to my wife and starting to tell people that I was an addict and had been to rehab.